 What’s the best place to get a car loan?
 The answer varies based on each borrower’s needs, preferences and credit history.
 The good news is there are a variety of options out there to consider.

 Before you sign a contract and drive off the lot, take some time to understand the pros and cons of different auto loan options, including banks, credit unions, online lenders and dealerships.
-Doing your research could help you find the best possible loan offer for you.
+Doing your research on different lenders could help you find the best possible loan offer for you.
+After all, who doesn’t want a better deal?

 - Dealer-arranged financing